-- JCRMI Java Card Remote Method Invocation is the Java Card System, version 2.2.1, mechanism enabling a client application running on the CAD platform to invoke a method on a remote object on the card.
-Notice that in Java Card System, version 2.1.1, the only method that may be invoked from the CAD is the process method of the applet class. - Java Card System The Java Card System: the JCRE (JCVM +API), the installer, and the on-card BCV (if the configuration includes one).
+Java Card Remote Method Invocation is the Java Card System, version 2.2.2, mechanism enabling a client application running on the CAD platform to invoke a method on a remote object on the card.
+Notice that in Java Card System, version 2.1.1, the only method that may be invoked from the CAD is the process method of the applet class.

+Java Card System

+The Java Card System: the JCRE (JCVM +API), the installer, and the on-card BCV (if the configuration includes one).

+JCVM

+The embedded interpreter of bytecodes.
+The JCVM is the component that enforces separation between applications (firewall) and enables secure data sharing.

+logical channel

-- JCVMThe embedded interpreter of bytecodes.
-The JCVM is the component that enforces separation between applications (firewall) and enables secure data sharing.Iogical channelA logical link to an application on the card.
-A new feature of the - A logical link to an application on the card.
-A new feature of the Java Card System, version 2.2.1, that enables the opening of up to four simultaneous sessions with the card, one per logical channel.
-Commands issued to a specific logical channel are forwarded to the active applet on that logical channel. - Object deletion The Java Card System, version 2.2.1, mechanism ensures that any unreferenced persistent (transient) object owned by the current context is deleted.
-The associated memory space is recovered for reuse prior to the next card reset. - PackageA package is a name space within the Java programming language that may contain classes and interfaces.
+A logical link to an application on the card.
+A new feature of the Java Card System, version 2.2.2, that enables the opening of up to four simultaneous sessions with the card, one per logical channel.
+Commands issued to a specific logical channel are forwarded to the active applet on that logical channel.

+Object deletion

+The Java Card System, version 2.2.2, mechanism ensures that any unreferenced persistent (transient) object owned by the current context is deleted.
+The associated memory space is recovered for reuse prior to the next card reset.

+Package

+A package is a name space within the Java programming language that may contain classes and interfaces.
 A package defines either a user library, or one or more applet definitions.
-A package is divided in two sets of files: export files (which exclusively contain the public interface information for an entire package of classes, for external linking purposes; export files are not used directly in a Java Card virtual machine) and CAP files. - SCP Smart Card Platform.
-It is comprised of the integrated circuit, the operating system and the dedicated software of the smart card. - Shareable interface An interface declaring a collection of methods that an applet accepts to share with other applets.
-These interface methods can be invoked from an applet in a context different from the context of the object implementing the methods, thus "traversing" the firewall. - SIO An object of a class implementing a shareable interface. - Subject An active entity within the TOE that causes information to flow among objects or change the system's status.
+A package is divided in two sets of files: export files (which exclusively contain the public interface information for an entire package of classes, for external linking purposes; export files are not used directly in a Java Card virtual machine) and CAP files.

+SCP

+Smart Card Platform.
+It is comprised of the integrated circuit, the operating system and the dedicated software of the smart card.

+Shareable interface

+An interface declaring a collection of methods that an applet accepts to share with other applets.
+These interface methods can be invoked from an applet in a context different from the context of the object implementing the methods, thus "traversing" the firewall.

+SIO

+An object of a class implementing a shareable interface.

+Subject

+An active entity within the TOE that causes information to flow among objects or change the system's status.
 It usually acts on the behalf of a user.
-Objects can be active and thus are also subjects of the TOE. - Transient objectAn object whose contents is not preserved across CAD sessions.
+Objects can be active and thus are also subjects of the TOE.

+Transient object

+An object whose contents is not preserved across CAD sessions.
 The contents of these objects are cleared at the end of the current CAD session or when a card reset is performed.
-Writes to the fields of a transient object are not affected by transactions. - User Any application interpretable by the JCRE.
+Writes to the fields of a transient object are not affected by transactions.

+User

+Any application interpretable by the JCRE.
 That also covers the packages.
 The associated subject(s), if applicable, is (are) an object(s) belonging to the javacard.framework.applet class.